-If this Form is filed to register additional securities for an offering pursua Securities Act registration statement number of the earlier effective registration. k the following box and list the If this Form is a post-effective amendment filed pursuant to Rule 462(c) a statement number of the earlier effective registration statement for the sai ist the Securities Act registration If this Form is a post-effective amendment filed pursuant to Rule 462(d) statement number of the earlier effective registration statement for the sai , list the Securities Act registration Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company [] [X] [] If an emerging growth company, indicate by check mark if the registrant revised financial accounting standards provided pursuant to Section 13(a) - r complying with any new or
+Securities Act registration statement number of the earlier effective registration statement for the same offering. [] . and fist the If this Form is a post-effective amendment filed pursuant to statement number of the earlier effective registration stater to Rule 462(c) under the Securities Act, check the following box and list the Securities Act, enent for the same offering. [] ct registration If this Form is a post-effective amendment filed pursuant to statement number of the earlier effective registration stater to Rule 462(d) under the Securities Act, check the following box and list the Securities Act, enent for the same offering. [] ct registration i celerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Excl Large accelerated filer [] Accelerated filer Non-accelerated filer [] Smaller reporting company [X] (Do not check if a smaller reporting company) Emerging growth company [] If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to f the registrant has elected not to use the extended transition period for complying with an to Section 13(a) of the Exchange Act. [] ny new or l· roposed n ıaximum Title of each class of securities to be registered ggregate ering price (1) amount of egistration fee Common stock, \$0.001 par value (1) \$ 23,000,000 \$ 2,863.50